imbhaskarn/passport-local-login/README.md

 # passport-local-login
 This is a personal project for portfolio and resume.
-Feel free your to use this for your learning.
+Feel free to use this this for personall use without attribution.
 There may be some errors feel free to raise an issue.
 #bhaskar sharma